Parliamentary elections in Germany: The parties and their programmes

 SPD – Social Democratic Party:

 Martin Schulz and his Social Democrats want to give the jobless the right to further education, and they insist on “more justice”.
-The latter they want to create by getting rid of exceptions regarding the minimum wage and by overcoming the differences regarding salaries between men and women, as well as between Eastern and Western Germans.
+The latter they want to create by getting rid of exceptions regarding the minimum wage and by overcoming the income differences between men and women, as well as between Eastern and Western Germans.

 As opposed to the “Union” parties, they want a huge pension reform, and a tax relief for employees who earn up to 1300 Euro per month.